-Klebsiella pneumoniae is a type of bacteria that can cause a range of infections.
-These usually develop in hospital settings.
+Klebsiella pneumoniae is a type of bacteria that can cause a range of infections, including UTIs and pneumonia.
+These infections usually develop in hospital settings.

 People have K. pneumoniae in their digestive tracts.
 When the bacteria spread to other parts of the body, they can cause a variety of infections, including:

 Keep reading to learn more about the causes, symptoms, and treatments of K. pneumoniae infections.